embodied-computation-group/Cardioception/README.md

 Where `path` is the path to your install folder.

 # Analyses
-[//]: # (nicolas, maybe a short descripton of the analysis and an example figure?)
-The `Analyses` folder contains notebooks detailing analysis steps for each tasks.
+The [Analyses](../cardioception/Analyses/Analyses.ipynd) folder contains notebooks detailing analysis steps for each tasks.

 # References